Finite type coarse expanding conformal dynamics: is finite type

 Like the metric constructed in Section \ref{secn:top_finite_type} for topologically finite type maps, the metric $d_\varepsilon$ above has the property that $\diam U \asymp \exp(-\varepsilon n)$ where the constants are independent of $U$ and $n$.

 \gap

-\pf First, the [expansion] axiom holds immediately from Lemma \ref{lemma:diameter_estimates}, since any open set on the boundary contains the boundary of a cone.
-Since any cone eventually maps onto all of $\Sigma$, its boundary eventually maps onto all of $\bdry \Sigma$, the [irreducibility] axiom holds as well.
+\pf First, axiom [Expans] holds immediately from Lemma \ref{lemma:diameter_estimates}, since any open set on the boundary contains the boundary of a cone.
+Since any cone eventually maps onto all of $\Sigma$, its boundary eventually maps onto all of $\bdry \Sigma$, so axiom [Irred] holds as well.

 We now establish the existence of a dynatlas.
 Let $\MMM$ denote the set of isometry classes of maps of pairs $F^k: (\wtU, \wtR) \to (U,R)$ where $(\wtU, \wtR) \in \umb_{n+k}$ and $(U,R) \in \umb_n$.
 For each $m \in \MMM$ choose a representative